larryhudson/aiderbot/README.md

 - GitHub account
 - Docker - e.g. [Docker Desktop](https://www.docker.com/products/docker-desktop/), [OrbStack for macOS](https://orbstack.dev/)
 - Node.js and NPM - for running the Smee webhook server in local development
-- Anthropic API token for Claude 3.5 model
+- Anthropic API token for Claude 3.5 Sonnet model
-- macOS Sonoma 14.3.1 or later (Note: This has been tested on macOS, but should work on other operating systems)
+- This has been tested on macOS, but should work on other operating systems

 ## Setup instructions